-The Board is currently composed of eight (8) directors, namely Graeme Lempriere, Gary Anderson, Antony Edwards, Chantal Schutz, Colin Rosengren, Colin Rush, James Walker and Randy Minhas.
-All of the current directors will be standing for re-election as directors at the Meeting except for James Walker.
+The Board is currently composed of six (6) directors, namely Graeme Lempriere, Colin Rush, Randy Minhas, Gary Anderson, Dr. Ulrich Trogele and Glenn Gatcliffe.
+All of the current directors will be standing for re-election as directors at the Meeting.

 NI 58-101 suggests that the Board of a public company should be constituted with a majority of individuals who qualify as "independent" directors.
 An "independent" director is a director who is independent of management and is free from any interest and any business or other relationship which could, or could reasonably be perceived to materially interfere with the director's ability to act with a view to the best interests of the Company, other than interests and relationships arising from shareholding.
 In addition, where a company has a significant shareholder, NP 58-101 suggests that the Board should include a number of directors who do not have interests in either the company or the significant shareholder.
-Of the proposed nominees, Chantal Schutz and Randy Minhas are considered by the Board to be "independent" within the meaning of NP 58-101, and Graeme Lempriere (CEO), Gary Anderson (President), Colin Rush (COO) and Colin Rosengren (Vice-President Product Development) are management directors and accordingly are considered to be "non-independent".
-Antony Edwards provides services to the Company in his capacity as a partner at Field Law LLP and accordingly is considered to be "non-independent".
+Of the proposed nominees, Glenn Gatcliffe, Randy Minhas and Ulrich Trogele are considered by the Board to be "independent" within the meaning of NP 58-101, and Graeme Lempriere (CEO), Gary Anderson (President) and Colin Rush (COO) are management directors and accordingly are considered to be "non-independent".